zestedesavoir/zmarkdown/packages/remark-comments/README.md

 ## Syntax

-You can write comments in the Markdown source this way:
+You can insert comments in the Markdown source this way:

 ```markdown
 Foo<--COMMENTS I am a comment COMMENTS-->bar
 ```

-Everything between `<--COMMENTS` and `COMMENTS-->` will be absent from the output.
+Everything between `<--COMMENTS` and `COMMENTS-->` will be absent from the HTML output.
+Compiling to Markdown will preserve all comments.

 ## Installation